ccxvee/react-use-mounted/README.md

 ##  Advice before usage
 Probably you decided to install this package to fix the next error: *Can't perform a React state update on an unmounted component*.
 But actually it is not a good solution.
-When you need to control requests it can be better to use [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or [CancelToken](https://github.com/axios/axios#cancellation) interfaces which allow to cancel requests *before* unmount instead of prevent state update *after* unmount.
-When you need to control timers or subscriptions use clean-up function of [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect).
-However you still can find this package useful for other non-trivial cases.
-But first try to consider alternative approaches.
+When you need to control requests, it can be better to use [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) or [CancelToken](https://github.com/axios/axios#cancellation) interfaces, which allow to cancel requests *before* unmount instead of preventing state update *after* unmount.
+When you need to control timers or subscriptions, use clean-up function inside [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect).
+However, you still can find this package useful for other non-trivial cases.
+But first, try to consider alternative approaches.

 ## Usage
 **Note:** isMounted is ref, so use isMounted.current to get a boolean value